cert-manager/cert-manager/design/20221205-memory-management.md

 - use the same mechanism to improve memory consumption by cainjector.
 This proposal focuses on controller only as it is the more complex part however we need to fix this problem in cainjector too and it would be nice to be consistent

   > 📖 Update: In [#7161: Reduce memory usage by only caching the metadata of Secret resources](https://github.com/cert-manager/cert-manager/pull/716199)
-  > we addressed the high startup memory usage of cainjector with metatdata-only caching features of controller-runtime.
+  > we addressed the high startup memory usage of cainjector with metadata-only caching features of controller-runtime.
   > We did not use the split cache design that was implemented for the
   > controller, and this contradicts the goal above: "use the same mechanism to
   > improve memory consumption by cainjector ... to be consistent".